• Skip to main content

 Microsoft intentionally included this bug in Excel so that it would remain compatible with the spreadsheet program that had the majority market share at the time; Lotus 1-2-3.

 Lotus 1-2-3 was incorrectly programmed as though 1900 was a leap year.
-This isn't a problem as long as all your dates are later than 1st March 1900.
+This isn't a problem as long as all the dates you are working with are 1st March 1900 or later.

 Dates